LauraBer/final-project-LB-SM-EM/README.md

 # final-project-LB-SM-EM
 final project Laura Bergedieck Shaun McMahon Enrique Mezo

-# Languages we can use:
+# Languages we used:
-  jupyter, python, pandas, SQL,
+  jupyter, python, pandas,
   geopandas, django, matplotlib

 # Our data sources:
-    1) LGAdisadvantageindex_2011: Economic disadvantage index of each area (via LGA = local government area i.e. neighborhood)
+We used five different data sources, listed below.
+The sources are linked in our website, in the "Background" section.
-    2) Socialhousingtenencies_2016 (column R): Tenancies of social housing (characteristics):
+  1) csv.file: Tenancies of social housing and their characteristics per LGA (neighborhood)
-    3) Socialhousingmaintenance_2016: Maintenance of social housing: amount of money spend per LGA
+  2) csv.file: Amount of money spend on maintenance per LGA
-    4) Socialhousingvacancy_2016: Vacancy days for social housing: turnaround time for finding new residents
+  3) csv.file: Vacancy days for social housing measured in turnaround time for finding new residents
+  4) csv.file: Economic disadvantage index of each area (via LGA = local government area i.e. neighborhood) measured in quintiles across all LGAs in Queensland
-    5) QLD_LGA.shp: shapefile for LGAs in Queensland
+  5) Shapefile: Shapefile for LGAs in Queensland

-# Our questions:
+# Our questions & corresponding analysis:

 We examine the situation of social housing in Queensland, Australia.
-We want to explore the following questions:
+We explore the following three questions:

-#  1) Compare the characteristics of different local government area (LGA):
+#  1) Compare the characteristics of different local government area (LGA): see file Question1.ipynb for code
-  We merge three data sets for this using the LGA name in each data set: Socialhousingtenencies_2016 (column R), LGAdisadvantageindex_2011 (column A), Socialhousingmaintenance_2016 (column G)

-  We want to create a dynamic table that allows a user to select a LGA and then displays the following information:
+  We want to create a dynamic table that allows a user to select a LGA and then displays the information listed below.
+  For the data cleaning process, we we merge three data sets (Tenencies, SEIFA disadvantage index, Maintenance).
+We used the LGA name in each data set as our index to create a clean csv.file called housing.csv.
+  For the data cleaning, we worked with jupyter notebook and pandas; the code can be found in the file Question1.ipynb.
+  The table should display:
   a) population for that LGA
-    -> match value from column B in LGAdisadvantageindex_2011
+    -> from SEIFA disadvantage index
   b) economic disadvantage index (SEIFA) for that LGA
-    -> match value from column I in LGAdisadvantageindex_2011
+    -> from SEIFA disadvantage index
   c) number of housing units offered in that LGA
-    -> count all the rows in data set Socialhousingtenencies_2016 for the selected LGA
+    -> from Tenenancies, count all the rows (social housing units) in data set for the selected LGA
   d) number of housing units with 1, 2 or 3+ bedrooms (count for each)
-    -> in three different columns, count the number of housing units (rows) by bedroom type from column E (i.e. 1, 2 or 3+) in data set Socialhousingtenencies_2016 for the selected LGA
+    -> from Tenenancies, count the number of housing units (rows) by bedroom type in data set Socialhousingtenencies_2016 for the selected LGA (display in three different columns)
   e) average monthly rent
-    -> in Socialhousingtenencies_2016, average over all units in column H for that LGA
+    -> from Tenenancies, average the rent over all units per LGA
-  f) average monthly maintanance spendings
+  f) average monthly maintanance spending
-    -> in Socialhousingmaintenance_2016, sum up column C for that LGA -> and then devide by number of units for that LGA (as from part C, data set Socialhousingtenencies_2016)
+    -> from Maintenance, sum up all spending per LGA -> and then devide by number of units for that LGA
-  c) % overcrowded, % under-ocupied
+  g) % overcrowded, % under-ocupied
-    -> two different columns for % overcrowded and % under-ocupied housing units in that LGA (column I in data set Socialhousingtenancies_2016)
+    -> from Tenancies, create the % values for overcrowded and under-ocupied housing units per LGA

-# 2) Create a map of Queensland showing the level of disadvantage by LGA and the total number of social housing units
+# 2) Create a map of Queensland showing the level of disadvantage by LGA: see file Question2.ipynb for code
-  We join data sets Socialhousingtenencies_2016 file and LGAdisadvantageindex_2011 and shapefile called QLD_LGA.shp We create a Choropleth map showing:
+We use the SEIFA disadvantage index data set and the shapefile for LGAs in Queensland to create a map showing:
-  a) the disadvantage quintile per LGA as different colors
+  a) the disadvantage quintile per LGA as different colors for each quintile Limitations/ Thoughts for further work:
-    -> from LGA disadvantage index_2011 column I
+  b) We would have liked to display the names of LGAs on the map (e.g. when hovering over it).
+This exercise was out of our capacities and time limits of this project.
-  b) show the number of social housing units per LGA (using dotdensity or some kind of call-out)
+  c) We would have liked to display the total number of social housing units per LGA on the same map, to somehow compare supply of social housing with economic disadvantage of that neighborhood (using dotdensity or some kind of call-out when hovering over the LGA).
+This was out of the scope of this project as well.

-  -> Thought: it would be very cool, to click on the LGA and then be linked to the table in part 1) (not necessary though)

-# 3) Vacancy of social housing unit by bedroom type
+# 3) Vacancy of social housing unit by bedroom type: see file Question3.ipynb for code
-  We use data set Socialhousingvavancy_2016:  for this task We want to create a bar chart showing:
+  We use data set Socialhousingvavancy_2016:  for this task We want to create a bar chart showing the average number of days that different size properties are vacant for selected LGAs (ideally dynamic with dropdown selection).
     y-axis: average number of vacant days
-      -> average over column K per bedroom type in each LGA
-    x-axis: per number of bedrooms in social housing unit -> from column B: 1, 2, 3, 4, 5, 6, 7
-  Above the chart, display the following:
-    max: LGA name with highest average number of vacant days
-    min: LGA name with lowest average number of vacant days
+    x-axis: bedroom type (all bedroom types, 1, 2, 3, 4+ bedrooms)

 # Website
-We need to show our results in a website using Django

-# Guidelines for this task:
-  a) OPTIONAL: merge the data once and save it as CSV file (df.to_csv()).
-      Alternatively, if it is feasible and fast, you can use only the existing sources (no cached data)
-  b) Write at least one function that use the data to make plots or maps.
-Varying the inputs (for instance, the variable or the sample) should give me diverse outputs.
-In other words: there should be some sort of changeable parameters/selection/menu.
-  c) Integrate that function into a lightweight web application, in Django.
-I should be able to navigate around and see a set of nice-looking plots through matplotlib or seaborn.
+We worked from the Django-ex folder used for homework 6 and created our own view called projectview.py.
+We created two templates: website.html and headers.html We also amended the files models.py and forms.py, to be able to create the dropdown menu for question 1.